 - Sheer curtains

 - Frame hook (optional – this is a weird one but I’ll explain)

 First, I measured the wire and cut it based on how long I wanted it.
 Next, I placed a command hook on the wall near my bed.

 You’ll want to tie a knot at each end of the wire you cut and glue it so the knot will permanently stay put.
 Then once it’s dry, you’ll loop one end over the command hook you already have up.
 It’s that easy!

 Next, you’ll want to attach your second command hook either on the ceiling or at the other end of your room on the wall.
 Honestly, it just depends on how you want it.
 I wanted the curtains to stop where the bed ended which meant I needed to attach my command hooks to the ceiling.
 Unfortunately, I needed to hang something off the end of the command hook to level it with the command hook on the other end of the wall – hence, the frame hook.

-Finally, you will want to carefully loop your curtains through the wire.
+Finally, you will want to loop your curtains through the wire carefully.
 Don’t pull too hard or the command hook might come off of your wall!
 Once the curtains were on, I took the other end of the wire and looped it around the frame hook.
-Hanging from the ceiling.